-Maritime injury lawyer James M. Beard has recovered millions of dollars in compensation for injured Alaska fishermen, deckhands and fish processors.
-Let Beard put his 30 years of maritime law experience to work for you getting you the fair compensation you are entitled to under Federal maritime law and the Jones Act.
+Maritime injury lawyer James M. Beard, of Trueb & Beard, LLC, has recovered millions of dollars in compensation for injured Alaska fishermen, deckhands and fish processors.
+Let attorney Beard put his 30 years of maritime law experience to work for you getting you the fair compensation you are entitled to under Federal maritime law and the Jones Act.
 Beard has successfully litigated big and small cases against the Fishing Company of Alaska, including claims for wrongful death and amputation injury.
 Beard was one of the lead lawyers in the Alaska Ranger sinking case.

 Don’t accept blame for an injury accident that wasn’t your fault.
 Your employer owes you a safe place to work, a competently trained crew, and a well maintained vessel.
 Working excessive hours in heavy weather unreasonably increases the risk of injury to a crewman.
 Safety guards should never be removed from fish processing equipment.
 An Injured crewman should not be forced to continue to do work which may aggravate his injuries.

-From the freezer hold to the trawl deck, Beard and his partners at Johnson Beard & Trueb PC understand how injury accidents happen aboard FCA vessels.
+From the freezer hold to the trawl deck, Mr. Beard and his partners at Trueb & Beard, LLC, understand how injury accidents happen aboard FCA vessels.
 They know how those accidents can be prevented, and they understand your injuries.
 They know how a permanent injury can impact a commercial fisherman’s ability to work aboard an Alaska fish processing vessel in the future.

 With only a few legal exceptions, the Fishing Company of Alaska owes their injured crewmen a duty to pay maintenance and cure benefits.
 FCA should pay your reasonable medical bills and a daily living allowance while you are recovering from your injuries.
 If your injuries prevent you from completing your fishing contract, FCA must pay your wages for the full contract period.
 You have the right to select your own treating doctors.

-If you have questions about your legal rights to medical care or right to receive compensation for pain and suffering and past and future lost wages, contact Johnson Beard & Trueb PC for a free initial consultation toll free at 1-800-621-1091.
-If Beard tells you that you have a good claim against the Fishing Company of Alaska, that opinion is based upon 30 years of successfully representing injured crewmen.
+If you have questions about your legal rights to medical care or right to receive compensation for pain and suffering and past and future lost wages, contact Trueb & Beard, LLC, for a free initial consultation by calling 425-403-1900 or sending us a message online.
+If Mr. Beard tells you that you have a good claim against the Fishing Company of Alaska, that opinion is based upon 30 years of successfully representing injured crewmen.